Jing-Ran/team-project-questionnaire-app/encyclopedia-entries/team-project-2/entry-3--Array.prototype.lastIndexOf.md

 `lastIndexOf` method is well supported in all major browsers.
 In IE it is supported starting from version 9.

+## Finally

+You can see an interactive example on [this link](http://moderndeveloper-students.github.io/coursework-Gruximillian/Course-06-Introduction-to-JavaScript-and-Modern-Web-Development/Chapter-02-Introduction-to-CSS/team-project-3-interactive-examples-for-encyclopedia-entries/entry-3-interactive--Array.prototype.lastIndexOf()/).

 ___

 **Author:** *Vojislav Grujić*